-China Lake has served as the KWD's primary source of water since 1905.
+China Lake has served as KWD's primary source of water since 1905.
 China Lake's watershed is located within the towns of China, Vassalboro, Albion, and Winslow and drains approximately 27 square miles of the surrounding landscape.
 An estimated 31 billion gallons of water is stored within China Lake, and it has a surface area of approximately 6.2 square miles.
-KWD withdraws approximately one billion gallons annually, or 2.69 million gallons per day.